-On September 18, 2014, the OEB issued the Report of the Board - New Policy Options for the Funding of Capital Investments: The Advanced Capital Module (EB-2014-0219) (ACM Report).
+On September 18, 2014, the OEB issued the Report of the Board - New Policy Options for the Funding of Capital Investments: The Advanced Capital Module17 (ACM Report).
 The Advanced Capital Module (ACM) reflects an evolution of the Incremental Capital Module (ICM) adopted by the OEB in 2008.
-The ACM approach seeks to increase regulatory efficiency during the Price Cap IR term and provides a distributor with the opportunity to smooth out its capital program over the five year period between cost of service applications.
+The ACM approach seeks to increase regulatory efficiency during the Price Cap IR term and provides a distributor with the opportunity to smooth out its capital program over the five year period between CoS applications.